creare-com/podpac/doc/source/developer/specs/interpolation.md

 # Example Use cases

 - user requests a single value at a point between coordinates in a datasource
-- user requests an array of coordinates from a dataset from a dataset with a different coordinate system
+- user requests an array of coordinates from a dataset with a different coordinate system
 - user requests data at coordinates that overlap the extent of the native dataset
 - user requests a different type of interpolation for lat/long and time